aysedemirel/100-days-of-code/r1-log.md

 I continued to code the Kolonya product landing project.
 I learned many things during the project coding and decided to share the knowledge as little notes on Twitter.

 ### R1D35

+Completed the Pricing list for the Kolonya product landing project.

+### R1D36